 Stage 2: Passive motion

 During and after the immobilization phase, you’ll begin performing passive motion exercises.
 At first, the therapist will provide the muscle to move the arm, but over time, you’ll be educated in the use of pulleys, stretch straps and table stretches to allow the joint to move while keeping the muscles fully relaxed.

 Stage 3: Active-Assisted motion

 Once the shoulder has achieved full expected passive motion, and with the permission of the surgeon, your therapist will begin active-assisted motion.
 This type of exercise uses less than 100% of the surgical shoulder’s power to move the arm.
 The therapist may instruct you in pendulum exercises that employ gravity and momentum.
 Self-ranging exercises use the uninvolved arm to move the involved arm, either against the weight of gravity or lying down so that the weight of gravity is minimalized.
 The surgical arm’s responsibility will slowly increase up to 100% of the weight of the arm.
 Then, you’ll be ready for active motion.

 Stage 4: Active motion

 The active motion phase begins when the arm is able to carry its own weight against gravity but is not yet ready to lift, push or pull objects.
 During this phase, your therapist will demonstrate safe motion patterns of the shoulder and shoulder blade.
-They will monitor the coordination of movement between the muscles to check for specific weakness that could put strain on the repair.
+They will monitor the coordination of movement between the muscles to check for specific weaknesses that could put a strain on the repair.
 Once you can achieve full expected active range of motion against the weight of gravity, and with your physician’s approval, you’ll be ready to add weight.

 Stage 5: Strengthening